 City building permits and zoning approvals will be required for new construction or remodeling as required within the uniform building codes and City zoning ordinances.
-After annexation, Boise residents are no longer required to obtain county building or zoning permits.
+After annexation, Boise residents are no longer required to obtain County building permits or zoning applications.
 The costs for City building permits and zoning applications differ from those in Ada County.